-As a proud division of the New York Blood Center Enterprises, Memorial Blood Centers shares in a common mission to train the next generation of leaders in the fields of blood banking and transfusion medicine, and values the acquisition, sharing and application of knowledge.
+As a proud division of New York Blood Center Enterprises, Memorial Blood Centers shares in a common mission to train the next generation of leaders in the fields of blood banking and transfusion medicine, and values the acquisition, sharing and application of knowledge.
 As part of our commitment to serving the community and our client partners, we provide educational experiences to a wide range of groups including physicians, technologists, and students.

 Professional Education Opportunities